robflop/megumin.love/Wiki-Statistics.md

 `GET /counter?statistics`

-Returns an object containing the overall statistics, seperated into all-time clicks, today's clicks, this week's clicks, this month's clicks and average clicks this month.
+Returns an object containing the overall statistics, seperated into all-time clicks, today's clicks, this week's clicks, this month's clicks, this year's clicks and average clicks this month.
 Not available for any other time than the current.

 ## Parameters